EleutherAI/lm-evaluation-harness/docs/model_guide.md

 ## Setup

-To get started contributing, go ahead and fork the main repo, clone it, create a branch with the name of your task, and install the project requirements in your environment:
+To get started contributing, go ahead and fork the main repo, clone it, create a branch with the name of your model, and install the project requirements in your environment:

 ```sh
 # After forking...